Adarsh1999/Notification-Service/README.md

 ### Receiving Notifications

 Connect to the SignalR hub at `/chatHub` to receive real-time notifications.
 Use the `ReceiveMessage` event to handle incoming notifications.

+## Future Plans
+1. **Kubernetes Deployment**: Future updates will be deployed to Kubernetes for better scalability.
+This setup allows different pods to manage WebSocket connections, enabling targeted notifications to specific devices.

+2. **Dead Letter Queue Implementation**: I'll introduce a dead letter queue to handle issues such as message deregistration, broken messages, or producer shutdowns.
+This ensures messages that cannot be processed are not lost.

+3. **Consumer-Side Offset Management**: I plan to implement a pre-configured business logic on the consumer side to automatically commit offsets.
+This means that if a message is consumed but an error occurs during processing, the system will retry the message to ensure it is processed correctly.

 ## Contributing